Home » Gluten Free » Sweet Little Rainbow Meringues

 If you’d like some helpful tips on separating egg whites, check out my Chocolate Cherry Pavlova post.

-Now here comes the fun part, adding the food colour to make your white meringues into rainbow swirls!
-Set out a large tall glass and turn your piping bag inside out.
-Place the piping bag over the tall glass so you have a tall supported column.
-Turn the bottom edges up and place some paper towels inside to catch the drippings of the food colouring.
 Starting at the top of the piping bag, drop one or two drops of food colouring so it runs down the side of the bag.
 Continue this using multiple colours until you have a rainbow of food colouring running down the piping bag.
-You can also paint the sides of the bag if you’re using gel food colouring.
-See images below for reference.
+You can also paint the side of the bag if you’re using gel food colouring.

 Print